plone/volto/docs/source/configuration/settings-reference.md

 The default block type in Volto is "text", which uses the current draftjs-based implementation of rich text editor.
 It can be set to other block type implementations.

-Who wants to set a `defaultBlockType` needs to implement `blockHasValue` to tell the system that that block has a default value.
-See the [Blocks > Settings](../blocks/settings.md) page.
+The block definition should also include the `blockHasValue` function.
+See this function signature in [Blocks > Settings](../blocks/settings.md).